 There is a range of other planned-giving options, including:

 - IPOs, options and restricted stock — New giving opportunities may be created by the sale of a company, a merger or acquisition, an initial public offering or compensation benefits.
-Transferring these assets may allow you to achieve your financial goals while also supporting Emerson Hospital.
+Transferring these assets may allow you to achieve your financial goals while also supporting Emerson Health.

 - Gifts of real estate — Homes, undeveloped lots, commercial property or other real estate are ideal charitable gifts because they generally appreciate.
-They may be donated outright, converted to a new source of income through a deferred gift agreement, or transferred directly to Emerson Hospital with arrangements for life tenancy.
+They may be donated outright, converted to a new source of income through a deferred gift agreement, or transferred directly to Emerson Health with arrangements for life tenancy.
 Real estate gifts may allow you to benefit from income tax savings, capital gains tax savings, or estate and gift tax savings, while also possibly increasing your annual income.

 - Gifts of a personal residence or farm with life tenancy — You can transfer the ownership of a residence or farm to Emerson Hospital while retaining use of the property throughout your lifetime.
 You remain responsible for all maintenance and upkeep costs, including insurance and taxes.
 Life tenancy gifts provide an income tax deduction that is less than the full-appraised value of the property, and are based on donors’ life expectancy, estimated useful life of the property, and separate values of the land and buildings.

-- Gifts of life insurance — You can generate federal estate tax benefits and support Emerson Hospital by naming the hospital as the beneficiary (or co-beneficiary) on an existing life insurance policy.
-You can claim an income tax deduction for the cash surrender value if you make Emerson Hospital the sole owner of the policy.
-There are also significant benefits to purchasing a new policy through relatively modest annual gifts and naming Emerson Hospital the beneficiary and owner.
+- Gifts of life insurance — You can generate federal estate tax benefits and support Emerson Health by naming the hospital as the beneficiary (or co-beneficiary) on an existing life insurance policy.
+You can claim an income tax deduction for the cash surrender value if you make Emerson Health the sole owner of the policy.
+There are also significant benefits to purchasing a new policy through relatively modest annual gifts and naming Emerson Health the beneficiary and owner.
 This will allow you to turn a small annual gift into a large one as well as claim the annual premium amount as a charitable tax deduction.

 Casper Jenney Planned Giving Society